DEGJS/react-step-by-step/README.md

 into `10.`.
 Be sure to assign one of your collaborators, they will give you feedback.
 9. You can also check progress by running `npm test`.
-If all the tests pass, you've mastered the concepts and are ready to submit your final PR.
+If all the tests pass, you're on the right track.
+Submit your final PR.

 ## Get Rolling
 Ok.
 Let's begin.
 Checkout branch 10 to get started

 ## Resources

-If you get stuck, check out some other [resources](/docs/resources.md)
+If you get stuck, check out some [resources](https://github.com/jsmapr1/react-step-by-step/wiki/Resource://github.com/jsmapr1/react-step-by-step/wiki/Resources)